KevinRoozrokh/spotify-js/README.md

-Spotify-ReactJS-Challenge v1.02 - Code will only be shared privately, with permission.
+Spotify-ReactJS-Challenge v1.02 -
+ React JS buildout of Spotify using Spotify API for authentication.
+Hosting and backend provided by Google Firebase.

 App is live at: https: https://spotify-js-2c6dd.web.app/ User authentication is fully functional.
 Give it a try!
 Login was created using Spotify API.
 This app does not store any information.